chienleow/weather_app/README.md

 # WeatherApp

-This is a CLI (Command Line Interface) App built in Ruby.

 Weather App is a [Ruby gem](https://guides.rubygems.org/what-is-a-gem/) with a CLI (command line interface).
 It utilizes API from [
 OpenWeatherMap](https://openweathermap.org/).
 On start up, the app will welcome the user and ask for a US zipcode.
 The User enters a valid US zipcode to view the main weather and temperature for the next 5 days.
 Then, the user can hit any key to restart the session.